Best ETFs in Singapore 2019

 According to SGX, the STI ETF is the best performing so far.
 With a volume of a little under 1 million, the ETF is the most popular in Singapore.
 Additionally, the ETF has posted impressive numbers for the better part of 2018.
 As at October 12, 2018, the ETF was going at an asking price of S$3.12.
 Also, the investment represents a good amount of dividend which is almost assured.

-Another impressive metric is the fact that most of business is coming to Singapore.
+Another impressive metric is the fact that most of the business is coming to Singapore.
 Like aforementioned, the US and China are locked in a vicious trade war that is crippling the business environment in the regions.
 Naturally, investors and businesses are looking for the most stable markets to put their money.
-Singapore comes as the natural choice.
+Singapore comes as a natural choice.
 Subsequently, this makes the STI ETF the most recommended for 2019.

 ABF Singapore Bond Index Fund

 In the third quarter of 2018, Singapore’s economy grew by 2.6%.
 This was a better performance than what economists expected.
 In this light, The Strait Times reports that most of the economists are now raising the Q4 forecasts of the economy’s performance.
 As per the Ministry of Trade and Industry (MTI), the growth slowed down but performed better than expected, The Strait Times adds.